Jean Epstein: Life and career

 Epstein was born in Warsaw, Kingdom of Poland (then a part of the Russian Empire) to a French-Jewish father and Polish mother.
 After his father died in 1908, the family relocated to Switzerland, where Epstein remained until beginning medical school at the University of Lyon in France.
 While in Lyon, Epstein served as a secretary and translator for Auguste Lumière, considered one of the founders of cinema.

-Epstein started directing his own films in 1922 with Pasteur, followed by L'Auberge rouge and Coeur fidèle (both 1923).
+Epstein started directing his own films in 1922 with Pasteur, followed by L'Auberge rouge and Cœur fidèle (both 1923).
 Film director Luis Buñuel worked as an assistant director to Epstein on Mauprat (1926) and La Chute de la maison Usher (1928).
 Epstein's criticism appeared in the early modernist journal L'Esprit Nouveau.

-During the making of Coeur fidèle, Epstein chose to film a simple story of love and violence "to win the confidence of those, still so numerous, who believe that only the lowest melodrama can interest the public", and also in the hope of creating "a melodrama so stripped of all the conventions ordinarily attached to the genre, so sober, so simple, that it might approach the nobility and excellence of tragedy".
+During the making of Cœur fidèle, Epstein chose to film a simple story of love and violence "to win the confidence of those, still so numerous, who believe that only the lowest melodrama can interest the public", and also in the hope of creating "a melodrama so stripped of all the conventions ordinarily attached to the genre, so sober, so simple, that it might approach the nobility and excellence of tragedy".

 He made several documentaries about Brittany.
-These include Finis Terræ filmed in Ouessant, Mor vran (The sea of the crows, in Breton) filmed in Sein, L'Or des mers filmed in Hoëdic, Le Tempestaire filmed in Belle Île.
+These include Finis Terræ filmed in Ouessant, Mor vran (The sea of the crows, in Breton) filmed in Sein, L'Or des mers filmed in Hoëdic, and Le Tempestaire filmed in Belle Île.

 During the German occupation of France, he was not allowed to work in any studio, and was even temporarily detained by the Gestapo alongside his sister Marie, because of his Jewish origin but was able to escape deportation, due to the intervention of his friends in the International Red Cross.

 Chanson d'Armor is known as the first Breton-language film in history.
 His two novels also take place in Breton isles: L'Or des mers in Ouessant and Les Recteurs et la sirène in Sein.
 In August 2005, his films The Three-Sided Mirror (1927) and Le Tempestaire (1947) were restored and re-released on the DVD collection Avant-Garde: Experimental Cinema of the 1920s and 1930s.

 Epstein died in 1953 from a cerebral hemorrhage.

 Film Theory

 Paradoxically, Jean Epstein's significance as a stylist, poet, and theoretician has grown despite the absence of his films.
-Many of his masterpieces, including "Mor’Vran" (1931), "L’Or des mers" (1933), and "Les Berceaux" (1934), have never undergone restoration.
+Many of his masterpieces, including "Mor'Vran" (1931), "L'Or des mers" (1933), and "Les Berceaux" (1934), have never undergone restoration.
 Nevertheless, his early writings brought significant inspiration within European continental philosophy, specifically those currents dealing with realism and materialism.